skip to content

 00:20:53 - Dev Agrawal

-Gotcha.
-Yeah, it's more like any sort of connection to the cloud is just for keeping a backup or keeping, keeping my devices synchronized or collaborating with someone else.
+Yeah, it's more like any sort of connection to the cloud is just for keeping a backup or keeping my devices synchronized or collaborating with someone else.
 But the data lives on my device.
 I own it.
 The application doesn't own it.
-The developer, the company, then none of them own the data.
+The developer, the company, none of them own the data.
 And even if the application kind of goes out of existence, the company gets bankrupt, the data still lives on.
-So the data has longer shelf life or a longer lifetime than the app itself, which is like a.
-Which is not.
-Which is very different from how you would build.
-You might build apps like normally.
-So that's what local first is obviously like.
-To be local first, you also have to be offline first.
-So it's like a subset of offline first.
-And then you can use a lot of sync engines to build offline first and local first apps.
+So the data has a longer shelf life, or a longer lifetime, than the app itself, which is very different from how you might build apps normally.
+So that's what local-first is.
+Obviously, to be local-first, you also have to be offline-first, so it's a subset of offline-first.
+And then you can use a lot of sync engines to build offline-first and local-first apps.
 Not all of them.
-Some sync engines explicitly disable that, saying that hey, VR only for the online use cases, not offline or local first use cases.
-There are other sync engines that say that we are the most optimized for local first and you don't want to use the sync engine for the other use cases.
+Some sync engines explicitly disable that, saying that, hey, we are only for the online use cases, not offline or local-first use cases.
+There are other sync engines that say that we are the most optimized for local-first, and you don't want to use the sync engine for the other use cases.

 00:22:15 - Dev Agrawal